MGQ-EX/Paradox/README.txt

 	Note 2: This Currently Only Effects Menus, Plan To Expand This At A Later Date

-	This Can Also Be Used To Correct Names That Are Not Being Displayed Correctly Can Also Be Used To Fix 'display_use_item' Error As Correcting The Actor Names Will Make That Work As Originally Intended.
+	This Can Also Be Used To Correct Names That Are Not Being Displayed Correctly.
+	Can Also Be Used To Fix 'display_use_item' Error As Correcting The Actor Names Will Make That Work As Originally Intended.

   #---------------------------------------------------------------------------
   # Translators Update Patch In EX
   #---------------------------------------------------------------------------

     If any of the following files are found on startup rv1 = "DatabaseTextEnglish_Update.rvupd"
     rv2 = "DialoguesEnglish_Update.rvupd"
     rv3 = "ScriptTextEnglish_Update.rvupd"
     Note: English is an example, current language set will be used

     Game will sync matching entries with new values and update coresponding rvtext file.
     However will not append new entries (ones not already in rvtext file) This feature is new and well new;  Backup rvtext file before using rvupd is a plain txt file formatted similar to:

 # File: DatabaseTextEnglish_Update.rvupd
 # Thanks to: Fanservicefan For Translations